hi3g/freki/doc/intellij.md

 ## Tools

-The file `doc/intellij-freki-style.xml` contains a pre-configured IntelliJ code style configuration that you can copy to `.idea/codeStyleSettings.xml` for automatic formatting.
+The file `doc/intellij-freki-style.xml` contains a pre-configured IntelliJ code style configuration that you for IntelliJ 14 on Linux can copy to `~/.IntelliJIdea14/config/codestyles/` for automatic formatting.

 There is also a checkstyle configuration that can be used in IntelliJ if you install the plugin checkstyle-IDEA.
 The checkstyle configuration is located